spanners/dissertation/dissertation/sections/implementation.markdown

 My initial implementation of click logging used `Elm.embed` and offset a `<div>` tag as the place to load the arbitrary Elm code.
 This meant that all co--ordinates were offset by the height of the code `<div>`, and I would have to compute the offset after gathering the data.
 I tried to use `Elm.worker(Main.Elm, div, {})` and make the `<div>` element encompass the entire CodeMirror window, but the `Elm.worker` function turns out to be only for computational code, not for interacting with the outside world (Input/Output).

-I managed to get Evan's stamps example (http://github.com/evancz/elm-html-and-js) example working with Firebase (on my own repository, here: http://github.com/spanners/elm-js-and-html).
+I managed to get Evan's stamps example (http://github.com/evancz/elm-html-and-js) working with Firebase (on my own repository, here: http://github.com/spanners/elm-js-and-html).
 Now I can successfully store user mouse events persistently in a JSON file.

 This required dealing with **Disadvantage 1.** which I did successfully, using the new `port` FFI.